open-mmlab/mmcv/docs/runner.md

 The runner class is designed to manage the training.
 It eases the training process with less code demanded from users while staying flexible and configurable.
 The main features are as listed:

 - Support `EpochBasedRunner` and `IterBasedRunner` for different scenarios.
+Implementing customized runners is also allowed to meet customized needs.
 - Support customized workflow to allow switching between different modes while training.
 Currently, supported modes are train and val.
 - Enable extensibility through various Hooks, including hooks defined in MMCV and customized ones.

 ## EpochBasedRunner

 As its name indicates, workflow in `EpochBasedRunner` should be set based on epochs.
 For example, [('train', 2), ('val', 1)] means running 2 epochs for training and 1 epoch for validation, iteratively.
-And each epoch may contain multiple iters.
+And each epoch may contain multiple iterations.
 Currently, MMDetection uses `EpochBasedRunner` by default.

 Let's take a look at its core logic: